 - Golf finishes 12th at the 2019 NCAA Division III Men's Golf Championships and finishes 2019 ranked 5th nationally in the Golfstat Division III Top 25.

 - New Head Basketball Coach Caleb Kimbrough leads Tigers to 6-game winning streak to conclude 2019 and enter 2020, including a victory over nationally-ranked Guilford.

 - Tiger Soccer earns No. 1 seed in ODAC tournament and breaks the school record with a 14-game unbeaten streak.

 - Rugby becomes the Challenge Cup Champions of the NSCRO Cardinals Conference.

 - Indoor/Outdoor Track is added to the varsity sport offerings.

-- The Rhetoric Program celebrates its 40 th anniversary. (technically 2018)
+- The Rhetoric Program celebrates its 40th anniversary.

 - The legendary Anita Garland retires after nearly 40 years as dean of admissions.

 - The Wilson Leadership Fellows Program completes its inaugural year.